findkit/findkit/packages/docs/docs/ui/tech.md

 The current search terms are saved in the query string using the browser History API.
 This ensures that the search results are restored when user presses the browser back button from a result page.
-Sometimes this routing method can conflict the used framework and it [can be disable or completely customized](/ui/advanced/routing).
+Sometimes this routing method can conflict the used framework and it [can be disabled or completely customized](/ui/advanced/routing).

 ## Fetching